anon0researcher/MoeyEx/README.md

 The wallet keys file encrypts and stores key values and wallet-related setting data.

 ## Features
-decrypt_keys_file.py extracts key data(Public/Private keys) and 49 wallet-related setting data from <walletname>.keys file.
+decrypt_keys_file.py extracts key data(Public/Private keys) and 49 wallet-related setting data from &lt;walletname&gt;.keys file.

 The output data is as: